- Learn about the characteristics of a starfish that enable it to survive in the sea

 - Markers, crayons, or colored pencils

-Step 1: Read Starfish: The Stars of the Sea aloud to the children.
-Engage the children in a discussion, focusing on each page of the book and the information presented.
-Encourage them to summarize what was depicted on each page.
+Step 1: Read Starfish: The Stars of the Sea aloud to the class.
+Engage students in a discussion, focusing on each page of the book and the information presented.
+Encourage students to summarize what was depicted on each page.

-Step 2: Focus their attention on each illustration.
-Discuss the characteristics of each starfish such as size, color, and texture.
+Step 2: Focus students' attention on each illustration.
+Discuss the characteristics of each starfish, such as size, color, and texture.
 Have them describe the activity the starfish is engaged in.
-Have them notice how the starfish blends into the underwater environment.
+Lead them to notice how the starfish blends into the underwater environment.

-Step 3: After they have read through the entire book, invite them to count how many different types of starfish were represented in the book.
+Step 3: After you have read through the entire book, invite students to count how many different types of starfish were represented in the book.

-Step 5: Provide the children with writing and drawing materials.
+Step 6: Provide students with writing and drawing materials.
 Ask them to make a drawing about something that they found particularly interesting about starfish.
 They can refer to the chart or book for ideas.

-Step 6: Create a bulletin board display in the science area about starfish.
-Include the language-experience chart and the children's writings.
+Step 7: Create a bulletin board display about starfish in the science area.
+Include the language-experience chart and students' writing.

 - Plan a class trip to a local aquarium to learn more about starfish.

-- Reread the story with the children and have them identify all rhyming-word sets.
-Have the children write the rhyming words on lined paper to include in the display.
+- Reread the story with students and have them identify all rhyming-word sets.
+Have students write the rhyming words on lined paper to include in the display.

 Other Books About Starfish